2026 Hyundai Ioniq 6 vs Tesla Model 3: Best EV Sedan?

 2026 Tesla Model 3 Long Range RWD

-The Hyundai Ioniq 6 and Tesla Model 3 are the two most compelling electric sedans available in the US in 2026.
-They're priced within $3,000 of each other at comparable trims, they both offer over 300 miles of range on a full charge, and they're both legitimate daily drivers.
-What separates them is everything else: charging network, software maturity, interior philosophy, and what ownership actually feels like long-term.
+The Ioniq 6 and Model 3 are the two electric sedans I'd actually put on a shortlist in 2026.
+They're priced within $3,000 of each other at comparable trims, both clear 300 miles of range, and both are legitimate daily drivers.
+What separates them is everything else — charging network, software maturity, interior philosophy, and what ownership actually feels like over years.
+Let me sort it the way I would for you in person.

 At a glance